Vishwas-bit/Ecommerce-Recommender-System/README.md

 # Ecommerce-Recommender

- An E-commerce website that recommends products to users
+ An E-commerce website based on python-django that recommends products to users by using aws-personalize.
+ Front-end tools like html, css and javascript are used along with sqlite